WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

       `main-certificate` but excluding the root.
    1. Validate that `main-certificate` has the CanSignHttpExchanges extension ({{cross-origin-cert-req}}).
+   1. Validate that either `main-certificate` has a Validity Period no longer than 90 days, or that the current date is 2019-08-01 or before and `main-certificate` was issued on 2019-05-01 or before.
    1. Validate that `main-certificate` has an `ocsp` property ({{cert-chain-format}}) with a valid OCSP response whose lifetime (`nextUpdate - thisUpdate`) is less than 7 days ({{!RFC6960}}).
 Note that